leeprovoost/dhl-routing-reference-data-parser/README.md

 Make sure your MongoDB server is up and running: `mongod`.

-Ensure you have a database named `test` (or whatever you have called it).
+Ensure you have a database named `test`.
+If you are using a different database name, change it in the `import-datafiles-to-mongo.sh` script.

 Ensure you have the following collections set up:
-- intl_routing_api_ESD
+- intl_postcode_api_ESD
-- intl_routing_api_country
+- intl_postcode_api_country
-- intl_routing_api_countrypc
+- intl_postcode_api_countrypc

 ## country.txt

-The `parse-country.js` script reads the DHL text file `country.txt` line by line and applies the following transformations:
+The `process-countries.sh` script reads the DHL text file `source/country.txt`  and applies the following transformations:
 - Remove unused columns and only retains country code, country name, currency and postcode flag
 - Convert postcode field to an actual JSON Boolean value
 - Remove a couple of records that aren't actual countries

-Step 1: Run converter script `cat country.txt | node parse-country.js > country-output.txt`.

-Step 2: Import into MongoDB, run the following command `mongoimport --db test --collection intl_routing_api_country --fields a,b,c,d --file country-output.txt --jsonArray`
+Run the script `./process-countries.sh`.
+It assumes that your `country.txt` file is in the `source` directory and all the output files will be placed in the `output` directory.

 ## countrypc.txt

-The `parse-countrypc.js` script reads the DHL text file `countrypc.txt` line by line and turn them into JSON documents.

-Step 1: Run converter script `cat countrypc.txt | node parse-countrypc.js > countrypc-output.txt`.

-Step 2: Import into MongoDB, run the following command `mongoimport --db test --collection intl_routing_api_countrypc --fields a,b,c --file countrypc-output.txt --jsonArray`
+Run the script `./process-countrypcs.sh`.
+It assumes that your `countrypc.txt` file is in the `source` directory and all the output files will be placed in the `output` directory.

 ## ESDv6.txt

-The `parse-ESDv6.js` script reads the DHL text file `ESDv6.txt` line by line and applies the following transformations:
+The `process-ESD.sh` script reads the DHL text file `source/ESDv6.txt` and applies the following transformations:
 - Remove the fields that we are not interested in
 - Deduplicate records
 - Expand postcode ranges: looks at postcode from and postcode to and creates individual records for each postcode in the range
 - Ensures that all postcodes are treated as Strings instead of mix String and Int32

-Step 1: Run converter script `cat ESDv6.txt | node parse-ESDv6.js > ESD-output.txt` (This took 20 hours on my Macbook Pro Retina, I need to work on making the script faster.
-The result was a 131MB file with roughly 3.25 million records.)

-Step 2: Split file in smaller chunks so that MongoDB can import them: `split -l 350000 ESD-output.txt` (this splits the large file into small 13/14MB files with each 350,000 records).

-Step 3: Clean up last file: open up the last text file and remove the last few lines, this is because the parser prints some statistics.
-I will remove this in the next release.

-Step 4: Import into MongoDB: for each file, run the following command `mongoimport --db test --collection intl_routing_api_ESD --fields a,b,c --file xaa --jsonArray`
+Run the script `./process-ESD.sh`.
+It assumes that your `ESDv6.txt` file is in the `source` directory and all the output files will be placed in the `output` directory.

+## Import into MongoDB

+Run the script `./import-datafiles-to-mongo.sh`.

 ## TODO